cynthiachenn/PlaytopiaFork/README.md

 The Playtopia database project is a project designed to help the fictitious brick and mortar video game retailer Playtopia manage their customers, stores, inventory, and more.
 Playtopia was founded in 2003 in Newton, Massachusetts.
 Playtopia has grown significantly since 2003 in size.
 Due to their rewards system that can be redeemed for future discounts on purchases, they have many loyal returning customers.
 However, their current customer and inventory management systems are serviceable but unsatisfactory as system silos restrict opportunities for the advanced analysis required to help educate company decision makers and guide their long term strategy as a business.
 Playtopia has commissioned the Jersey Crew group to create a robust inventory and customer management database.
 Playtopia hopes to increase accuracy of their data across all their store locations in order to help manage their costs and shrinking margins, while also providing a useful dataset for game developer marketers.

+## User Personas

+This project was created with three different user personas for Playtopia in mind:
+1. Game Hobbyist/Collector
+2. Hobbyist Store Manager
+3. Marketing Analyst for Third Party Game Developer

 ## How to setup and start the containers
 **Important** - you need Docker Desktop installed